 The prescription my friend had was not likely to work.
 In her case, fluid discovered in the ear during the course of a viral illness does not prove the presence of a bacterial infection any more than green mucus or a sore throat would.
 But even more important than saving my friend an unnecessary trip to the drug store, I hope to prevent the overuse of these potentially life-saving drugs.
 Not only are there potential risks associated with taking any prescription drug – antibiotics included – but there is a very real potential for the overuse of antibiotics to render them ineffective.
 I’ll spare you the pharmacologic details, but regardless of whether you’re a parent, pediatrician, or infectious disease specialist, antibiotic resistance should concern you.

 Over the past century, antibiotics have afforded us the ability to successfully treat many bacterial illnesses like pneumonia, meningitis, sinusitis, skin infections, strep throat and bacterial ear infections.
 Having antibiotics in our medical arsenal is not something we should take for granted.
-For more information to help you get smart about antibiotics, check out the Center for Disease Control’s Get Smart: Know When Antibiotics Work campaign, the Children’s Hospital of Philadelphia, and the American Academy of Pediatrics.
+For more information to help you get smart about antibiotics, check out the Center for Disease Control’s Get Smart About Antibiotics Week site the Children’s Hospital of Philadelphia, and the American Academy of Pediatrics.

 Do you have any questions about antibiotics?
 Ask me in the comments section below!